 Each of the secondary colors is a complementary color with a primary color – and the opposite is also true – each of the primary colors is a complementary color with a secondary color.

-When looking at the complementary color wheel above you will see that the secondary color purple is the complementary color of yellow, and yellow is the complementary color of purple.
+When looking at the complementary color wheel above you will see that the secondary color purple is the complementary of yellow, and yellow is the complementary color of purple.
 Orange is the complementary color of blue and vice versa.
 And lastly, green is the complementary color of red, and red is the complementary color of green.

 You will notice that all complementary colors are opposite each other on the complementary color wheel!
 So, when looking at a color wheel you can always know that complementary colors are opposite one another.